priyan-shu-r/ng-demos/Directives/my-app/README.md

 # MyApp

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.1.3.
+I have done this demo project on 14-01-2022

 ## Development server